The 10 Questions

 Perhaps the most recurring of all questions we face, consciously or subconsciously, throughout our every day.
 This question has a practical focus on the intersection of ethics and action.
 How do I make better decisions?
 Should I follow my brain, my heart or my gut?
 How can I tell which is which?
 Which competing needs should I prioritize?
 How can I practice what I preach?

-Suffering is a recurring feature of the human experience.
+Suffering is a persistent feature of the human experience.
 Because of this, it’s not enough to try to avoid suffering.
-We must learn how to cope with it and harness it when it strikes.
+We must learn how to cope with it and harness it.
 We explore questions that can yield empowering answers: How do I deal with pain?
 Is life suffering?
 Is my suffering self-inflicted?
 What social impact can I have on those in hardship?
 How can I be happy in a troubling world?

 How Do We Live Together?